Atlin

 Difficulty: Moderate

 The alpine of the Eldorado Creek Valley is a beautiful area south of Atlin, near Sentinel Mountain in the Johnson Range.
 This is recommended as a backpacking trip with 1-2 nights in the alpine and adding on a side trip up Sentinel Mountain and its extensive ridge.
-The views along the ridge are beautiful, especially if you get over to the western extent which offers sweeping views of Atlin Lake and the distant icefields.
-Add distance, time and elevation if you are hiking Sentinel Mountain and its ridge (add 8-10 km return and another 500 m elevation gain).
-Note Sentinel Mountain and the ridge can also be accessed from Burdette Creek from the south, where the Atlin Alpine Society rents a hut.
+The views along the ridge are stunning with a glimpse of Atlin Lake and the icefields beyond.
+Add 8-10 km return and another 500 m elevation gain if you are hiking Sentinel Mountain and its ridge.

 Distance: 7 km